the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-event-descriptions)=
 ### Providing Event Descriptions
 Consider including a description of your intended audience and any expertise requirements in your session information.
-Ensure that these session descriptions, the program, and any organisational information are written using Plain Language.
+Ensure that these session descriptions, the program, and any organisational information are written using [{Plain Language}`def<Plain Language>`] that is able to be understood by your audience.

 Include session descriptions in the program of events.
 This description should include:
 - a short and clear title of the session or event